-The property lies roughly 13 miles west of Hells Canyon National Recreation Area and 11 miles northwest of the Zumwalt Prairie Preserve, one of the most intact native grasslands left in the West.
+The Grande Ronde is fed by Joseph Creek, which in turn is made up of many headwater streams, including Elk Creek and Crow Creek.
+When these two streams meet Chesnimnus Creek, Joseph Creek begins.
+The property we are working to conserve lies roughly 13 miles west of Hells Canyon National Recreation Area and 11 miles northwest of the Zumwalt Prairie Preserve, one of the most intact native grasslands left in the West.
 To the south lies the Eagle Cap Wilderness, the crown jewel of the Wallowa Mountains.

 The wild character of this landscape, and the clean, cold water that these streams provide, make for prime habitat for fish and wildlife.
 The stretches of Elk and Crow creeks that flow through the property are designated Critical Habitat for threatened Snake River summer steelhead, and both streams are home to native redband rainbow trout.
 The area is considered priority habitat for Rocky Mountain elk.

 The entire area is also important to the Nez Perce Tribe.
-The confluence of Crow and Elk creeks marks the start of Joseph Creek, which was named for Chief Joseph, the iconic leader of the Wallowa band of the Nez Perce.
-The Wallowa band used the Joseph Creek canyon as a travel corridor.
+Joseph Creek is named for Chief Joseph, the iconic leader of the Wallowa band of the Nez Perce, which used the Joseph Creek canyon as a travel corridor.

 WRC purchased the property in March, and we are now working to transfer the lands to the Wallowa-Whitman National Forest to ensure they remain permanently intact for the benefit of fish and wildlife.